 You’ll no doubt get stung a few times when handling bees, especially at the beginning.
 With practice you’ll get stung less, but generally it is a part of beekeeping.
 So, obviously, if you’re allergic to bee stings stop reading now!
 Also, if you have neighbours, check to see if there are any people with allergies living in the near vicinity – this is hugely important.

-But there is demand for honey so you really can make money – indeed there are whole companies, such as Gold Bee, which specialise in selling honey.
+But there is demand for honey so you really can make money – indeed there are whole companies which specialise in selling honey.

 A beekeeping association will give you invaluable training and contacts

 It’s really important to look after bees properly so that they stay healthy and – most crucially – alive.
 Find your local association by visiting the British Beekeepers Association (BBKA) website.
 Each association has its own membership fee so you’ll have to contact your local group.
 Fees are paid annually and can range from £25-35.

 Most local beekeeping associations have training grounds with bee colonies that you can handle.
 Go to a few demonstrations and practice working with bees before you invest.
 Demonstrations are usually free.

 Your local association will invariably have a number of ‘old hands’ who are willing to offer helpful advice and second-hand equipment to buy or borrow.
 Ask current beekeepers about how they work and read the books and websites they recommend.
 Beekeeping is one of those activities that you will do best if you prepare a lot beforehand.

 Try to avoid all unnecessary purchases until you’re sure beekeeping is for you.
 Borrow old equipment from your association and practice with that before buying anything new.
 Only start investing in equipment once you’re comfortable handling bees.